Joschi3/hector_testing_utils/README.md

 8. **Match QoS policies**: Ensure publishers and subscribers use compatible QoS settings (reliability, durability) to avoid silent connection failures
 9. **Use `wait_for_new_message()`**: When you need to wait for the next message regardless of content
 10. **Leverage timing helpers**: Use the built-in timing and sequencing helpers for robust, deterministic tests
+11. **Domain ID Isolation**: When running tests in parallel on the same machine, ensure your test fixture handles Domain ID isolation if you are not using `TestContext` (which attempts to handle this). `hector_testing_utils` attempts to generate unique Domain IDs, but be aware of shared DDS limits.

 ### Testing Lifecycle Nodes